ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 [Appium Desktop](https://github.com/appium/appium-desktop) is a graphical frontend for running an Appium server and starting sessions to inspect your applications.

-Note: For macOS make sure to drop the downloaded package in the /Applications folder, otherwise you will encounter write permission issues.
+Note: For macOS make sure to drop the downloaded package in the /Applications folder.
+Otherwise you will encounter write permission issues.

-Appium desktop has 2 advantages:
+Appium desktop has two advantages:

 - It comes with an inspector to show and inspect all elements of your application
 - Record user actions